Accident At Work Claims Guide – How Much Compensation Can I Claim?

 - Returning To Work After An Accident

-- Do You Handle Accident At Work Claims On A No Win No Fee Basis?
+- Compensation For An Accident At Work – No Win No Fee Agreements

 - Other Information

-If you have been injured in the workplace you may have several questions such as “what pay do I get after an accident at work”, “I had an accident at work what are my rights” and questions about how employment law in the UK relates to injury claims.
+If you have been injured in the workplace you may have several questions such as “what pay do I get after an accident at work”, “I had an accident at work what are my rights” and questions about how employment law relates to claims.
 In this guide, we shall provide the answers to questions on these and other topics related to workplace accident claims.

-Slips, trips and falls are one of the most common forms of accident at work and reason for making an injury at work claim.
 There are lots of different circumstances in which a slip or fall accident could happen.
-People could slip over on wet or otherwise slippery floors, they may trip up because of damaged or broken flooring surfaces, or fall downstairs due to poor lighting or broken handrails.
+People could slip over on wet or otherwise slippery floors, they may trip up because of damaged or broken flooring surfaces or could end up falling down stairs due to poor lighting or broken handrails.